Maybe Accepting Guests

 And I quite strongly believe there should be squeak-toy versions available of absolutely everything.
 Squeak toys fucking rock my panties off.

-"Absorb what is useful, discard what is not, add what is uniquely your own." - Bruce Lee
+If I had a "religion" (for lack of a better term), it would be the quote: "Absorb what is useful, discard what is not, add what is uniquely your own." from Bruce Lee

 Although I myself am not Sikh, any friend in the Khalsa is a friend of mine.
 All my Sikh brothers and sisters are highly encouraged to get in touch with me.
 You're like extended family to me.